dustMason/nicefort/readme.md

 ```

 ### TODO
-- better map view
-    - don't scroll with each move. fit the level on the screen
-    - current player renders as `@`, other players use first initial
 - scrolling ui for chat / status messages
 - items / inventory
 - player stats
+  - character creation
   - stat bar on the side
     - health
     - level
     - XP
     - money
     - dungeon level
-- handle window resize events
-  - make the map view occupy the entire terminal
+- better map view
+  - don't scroll with each move. fit the level on the screen
+  - current player renders as `@`, other players use first initial
 - monsters
 - ticker in `world` to handle moving NPEs
 - fighting